t-monaghan/altar/README.md

 ### Going deeper

-Fetchers with more functionality can be found in the [examples](https://github.com/t-monaghan/altar/tree/main/examples) package.
+Routines with more functionality can be found in the [examples](https://github.com/t-monaghan/altar/tree/main/examples) package.

 ## Running locally